-If you want to refer to the polar animals facts without printing out the sheets, I’ve put them all below too so you can refer to them on the computer, tablet or phone screen and play the guessing and quiz games that way.
+If you want to refer to the polar animals facts without printing out the sheets, I’ve put them all below too so you can refer to these cool facts on the computer, tablet or phone screen and play the guessing and quiz games that way.

 - They are the world’s largest land predators

 - Males may grow 10 feet tall and weigh over 1400 pounds.
 Females reach seven feet and weigh 650 pounds

 - In the wild they live up to age 25

 - Their fur is oily and water repellent

 - They have a 4 inch layer of fat underneath their skin

 - The smallest foot pad is the front track and the larger is the hind track